wi-fighters/how-to/how-to-check-your-own-progress.md

 It's very common to forget things after a few months, and you'll need to review what you learned when you have an interview coming up.

 I'd recommend starting a private repo with notes to yourself, as a refresher on how to talk through key topics.

+## Git workflow checklist

+Have you been following this workflow?

+- Create a new feature branch for every new exercise
+- Commit each part of the exercise as you complete it
+- Commit any comments with questions that come up
+- Commit comments with answers to those questions as you find them
+- Merge your feature branch into master

+Does your commit history read like a useful description of the changes you made to your code?

+Is all your work backed up on GitHub?